Mahad410/taotnpwaft/website/WEBSITE.md

 * Name / UserID of creator

 * avatar/sm. pic of creator

+* clicking on Avatar / Pic sends user to creator profile

 * Social Media sharing icons [fontawesome] // ability to share posts on other platforms